-Klaus is the leader of the local Catholic League, who zealously enforces the growing power of Catholics against Protestants in the region.
-He tracks Erich after his escape, fails to catch him, but vows to continue the pursuit because of the deep-seated hatred he has harbored for them for many years, mainly due to their class and religious differences.
+Klaus is the leader of the local Catholic League, who zealously enforces the growing power of the Catholics against the Protestants in the region.
+He tracks Erich after the initial escape but fails to capture him, then vows to continue the pursuit because of a long-standing personal hatred and their religious and class differences.

 About the Author :